phil9811/2048-AI/README.md

 # 2048 AI

+> Note: This project was originally forked under a different GitHub account; the forked project is [ovolve's 2048 AI](https://github.com/ovolve/2048-AI).

 AI for the game [2048](https://github.com/gabrielecirulli/2048).

 See it in action [here](https://hk3yz.github.io).
 (Hit the auto-run button to let the AI attempt to solve it by itself).